lasvigas0701/YZU_cppLabs/README.md

 ### Intros:

-- This course provides us many opportunities to improve our programming ability and concepts of each element in cpp language by giving lots of small questions.
+- This course provides us many opportunities to improve our programming ability and concepts of each element in cpp language by giving lots of small simple questions.

 ### Guidelines: